lyonqingmango/mvp/_PRESS-RELEASE.md

 ## How to Get Started ##
-  > Describe how easy it is to get started. open the page and then available stock shows.
-Fill the form and then generate a request.
+  > Describe how easy it is to get started.
+   Teachers can  select all the opitions to fill the form and then generate a request.
+   Administrators open the page and then can view the how many items they need for all incoming requests.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.